 Using the patient’s preferences and their specific goals, music therapists incorporate a variety of tempos, tones, rhythms, melodies and lyrics that will support the client’s desired mood state.

-For example, Dr. Bruce Perry suggests that “the only way to move from super-high anxiety states, to calmer more cognitive states, is rhythm,” he says.
+For example, clinician, researcher and author in childhood trauma, Dr. Bruce Perry, suggests that “the only way to move from super-high anxiety states, to calmer more cognitive states, is rhythm,” he says.
 Music therapists apply this to keep steady rhythms that match the desired mood states of their clients.

 In support of these findings a meta-analysis indicates that music therapy provides short-term beneficial effects for people with depression.
 The research found that music therapy added to treatment as usual (TAU) seems to improve depressive symptoms compared with TAU alone.

-The conclusion for me is that ideally, every healthcare facility, employee assistance program, and learning centre would have a certified music therapist accessible to work with every person who seeks change and a different, desired mindset – regardless of age.
+The conclusion is that ideally, every healthcare facility, employee assistance program, and learning center would have a Certified Music Therapist accessible to work with every person who seeks change and a different, desired mindset – regardless of age.